‘Love fest’: Trump appears at first day of Republican convention

 “When he got up and raised his fist, I never felt more energized in my life,” McDonald told the Las Vegas Review-Journal.
 “I think that same sentiment, if you look around and talk to everybody here, it galvanized us.
 It also galvanized the country.”

-Nevada delegate Eileen Rice said the Republican Party was unified before Saturday, but Trump’s attempted assassination cemented that unity.
+Nevada delegate Eileen Rice said the Republican Party was unified before Saturday, but the attempt on Trump’s life cemented that unity.

 “I don’t think it changes anything except for giving Donald Trump more support than he had even before,” Rice said.
 “The way he conducted himself afterwards was very resolute and very brave.
 I think people are even more supportive than they were before.”